The Name's the Same: Panelists

-The only panelist to remain for the show's entire run was New York-based actress and socialite Joan Alexander.
-The original two co-panelists with Alexander were comic Abe Burrows and composer Meredith Willson.
-Burrows left the show in November 1952, a victim of the Red Scare and comedian Jerry Lester took his seat, followed by comedian Carl Reiner on April 14, 1953.
+The only panelist to remain for the show's entire run was New York-based actress and socialite Joan Alexander in the second chair.
+The original two co-panelists with Alexander were author and comedian Abe Burrows in the first chair, and TV personality Bill Cullen in the third chair.
+After six weeks Cullen, who became increasingly busy with his own programs, was replaced by composer Meredith Willson.
+Burrows left the show in November 1952, a victim of the Red Scare.
+Comedian Jerry Lester took over the first chair on December 23, 1952, followed by comedian Carl Reiner on April 14, 1953.
 Willson stayed on until July 1953, and his place on the panel was taken by ABC sportscaster Bill Stern.
 On September 15, 1953, Reiner left and Alexander and Stern were joined by New York radio personality Gene Rayburn.

 On February 9, 1954, the panel's makeup was adjusted and Bess Myerson, Miss America 1945, was added to the panel to replace Bill Stern and a fourth panelist was added to the game.
-That fourth panelist was originally Sherlock Holmes portrayer Basil Rathbone, but he left on April 6 and was replaced by Texaco Star Theater regular Arnold Stang.
-Stang then left on May 18 and was replaced by humorist Roger Price, who stayed on until the final episode.
+That fourth panelist was originally Sherlock Holmes portrayer Basil Rathbone, but he left on April 6, 1954 and was replaced by Texaco Star Theater regular Arnold Stang.
+Stang then left on May 18, 1954 and was replaced by humorist Roger Price, who stayed on until the final episode.

-In January 1955, Rayburn and Myerson left the panel and were replaced by The Jackie Gleason Shows Audrey Meadows and New York Herald Tribune columnist and future To Tell The Truth regular Hy Gardner.
+In January 1955, Rayburn and Myerson left the panel and were replaced by The Jackie Gleason Shows Audrey Meadows and New York Herald Tribune columnist and future To Tell the Truth regular Hy Gardner.
 Gardner was replaced by actor Walter Slezak in March 1955, who in turn left in July due to a time slot switch.
 Mike Wallace, then a fledgling journalist, took over as the last permanent panelist.

-Many familiar faces of the era were guest panelists, including Bill Cullen, Morey Amsterdam, Dane Clark, Hans Conried and Cliff Norton.
+Many celebrities of the era were guest panelists: Morey Amsterdam, Garry Moore, Hal Block, Cliff Norton, Jackie Cooper, Peter Donald, Dane Clark, Hans Conried, Russell Crouse, John Henry Faulk, John Forsythe, Laraine Day, Marc Connelly, Denise Lor, and Hildy Parks.